 Philip: Tell us about how you train, who are you working with and what are your training goals?
 Do you have moves you’re working to perfect right now?

 As far as my training goals go, right now, it’s all about just improving overall at everything.
-I truly believe that there is a lesson to be learned in everything in life, as long as you’re open to listening and focus on moving forward.
+As long as you’re open to listening and focus on moving forward.
 Plus, I’m a bit of a perfectionist.
 Meaning, that I always feel I have room to improve on every single thing I do!
 Haha!

 Philip: What does your training look like?
 Both for wrestling, in the gym, food?